Target-Aware Video Diffusion Models: Target-Aware Video Diffusion Models

 \section{Target-Aware Video Diffusion Models}

-Given an image, a segmentation mask of the target, and a text prompt describing a desired action, our target-aware video diffusion model generates videos where an actor accurately interacts with the specified target.
-We first extend our base video diffusion model to accept the segmentation mask as an additional input (\cref{sec:mask_inject}).
-To make our model utilize the extra mask information, we augment the text prompt by adding a sentence, ``The person interacts with [TGT] object.'', where the [TGT] token is used to encode the spatial information of the target.
-We introduce a novel cross-attention loss to align the cross-attention maps of the [TGT] token with the mask input and make our model target-aware (\cref{sec:training}).
-This loss is selectively applied to specific transformer blocks and cross-attention regions to maximize its effectiveness (\cref{sec:selective}).
+Given an image, a mask of the target, and a text prompt describing an action, our target-aware video diffusion model generates videos where an actor accurately interacts with the specified target.
+We first extend our base video diffusion model to accept the mask as an additional input (\cref{sec:mask_inject}).
+To make the model utilize the extra mask information, we augment the text prompt by adding a sentence, ``The person interacts with [TGT] object.'', where the [TGT] token is used to encode the spatial information of the target.
+We {then apply a cross-attention loss} to align the cross-attention maps of the [TGT] token with the mask input and make our model target-aware (\cref{sec:training}).
+This loss is selectively applied to specific cross-attention regions and transformer blocks to maximize its effectiveness (\cref{sec:selective}).
 Finally, we curate a dedicated dataset tailored to train our target-aware model (\cref{sec:dataset}).